Picovoice/cobra/binding/web/template/README.md

 The Picovoice Cobra library for web browsers, powered by WebAssembly.
 Intended (but not required) to be used with the [@picovoice/web-voice-processor](https://www.npmjs.com/package/@picovoice/web-voice-processor) package.

-This library processes always-listening voice stream in-browser, offline.
+This library processes audio for voice detection in-browser, offline.
 All processing is done via WebAssembly and Workers in a separate thread.

 ## Compatibility